leeleavitt/constPharmSST/Misc/keyBoardWalkthroughs/advancedExamples.md

 In this example i've start off with looking at all cell-types.
 In this labeling example we are unable to define whether the animal has undergone a chronic constriction injury to provoke a pain state.
 By pressing **`l`** I change my label to be both `label_experiment` and `label_cellType`.
 This operation combines these labels to creates the labels.
 From there, I perfomr randomforest for R13_ipsi vs all others.
 This analysis shows `MRAP` to be a significant gene postively expressed only in the R13 cell class.
 This could be a potential drug target for pain targeting.
 ![][image2]

+## Multiple label Selection
+You can select more than one label for the random forest analysis.
+This might be useful if you have a drug that hits two or three cell classes specifically.
+In this example I select L2(a-delta-LTMRS), and N14(c-LTMRS).
+This now shows me all genes that are expressed or not expressed exlcusively in these cell classes.
+![][image3]

 [image1]: ../howToGifs/28_advancedCellLabeling.gif
 [image2]: ../howToGifs/29_advancedCciAnalysis.gif
+[image3]: ../howToGifs/31_advancedTwoClassAnalysis.gif